 What Is KAYAK & How Does It Work?

-KAYAK is a search engine that displays information on travel-related content.
+KAYAK is an aggregator platform that displays information on travel-related content.
 That information is then aggregated and made accessible by KAYAK.

 Users can browse information and compare rates across categories such as flights, rental cars, trains, and stays (i.e. hotels or other types of accommodation).